brockwhittaker/routing.js/README.md

 };
 ```

-And that changes the click event for `b-name`.
+### Safe Assignment

 This is not fully recommended however.
 The inherit issue with doing this is that if the `b-name` node selection doesn't exist yet, it will throw an error because `$scope[b-name]` doesn't exist yet.
 This also will mean that you can't apply the event to future instances of `b-name`.
 In order to use this syntax safely, use the `$scope.get(b-name)` syntax like below:

 ```javascript
 $scope.get(b-name).click = function () {